 The flowers of Drosera x hybrida and its parents to scale.
-Drosera x hybrida flowers tend to be more like flowers of Drosera intermedia except for the stigmas.
+Drosera x hybrida flowers tend to be more like flowers of Drosera intermedia except for the styles.

-The leaves of Drosera x belezeana tend to be larger than its parents.
-The Drosera x belezeana leaf on the left is the fertile polyploid, Drosera 'Dr. Frankensnyder's Monster', on the right is D. 'Nightmare'.
+The leaves of Drosera x eloisiana (was Drosera x belezeana) tend to be larger than its parents.
+The Drosera x eloisiana leaf on the left is the fertile polyploid, Drosera 'Dr. Frankensnyder's Monster', on the right is Drosera 'Nightmare'.
 The dried leaves are on a 1 mm grid.

-The flowers of the fertile polyploid of Drosera x belezeana are the same size as the flowers of Drosera intermedia (9 mm) and more than twice the size of Drosera rotundifolia flowers.
+The flowers of the fertile polyploid of Drosera x eloisiana (was Drosera x belezeana) are the same size as the flowers of Drosera intermedia (9 mm) and more than twice the size of Drosera rotundifolia flowers.

-Compare the structure of the Drosera belezeana flower with its parents.
+Compare the structure of the Drosera eloisiana flower with its parents.
 A larger photo of Drosera rotundifolia is below to help see the features of that species.